warrenshea/notes/book.design-systems-handbook.md

 ## Introduction
 A design system unites product teams around a common visual language.
 It:
-* reduces design debt
+* Reduces design debt
-* accelerates the design process
+* Accelerates the design process
-* builds bridges between teams working in concert to bring products to life
+* Builds bridges between teams working in concert to bring products to life

 ## 1 Introducting Design Systems: The power of scale